mariberg/terraform-beginner-bootcamp-2023/README.md

 ### Custom Provider

-The structure used to create the Terraform custom provider can be found in ``terraform-provider-terratowns`` directory.
-A mock server was created was that was used during the creation of the custom provider can be found in the ``terratowns_mock_server`` directory.
+The structure used to create the Terraform custom provider can be found in the ``terraform-provider-terratowns`` directory.
+A mock server that was used during the creation of the custom provider can be found in the ``terratowns_mock_server`` directory.
 The ``bin`` directory contains bash scripts that are used for installing resources and to create the custom provider as well as scripts for testing the mock server.

-Further details explaining the full process of creating the custom provider can be found in an article I wrote: [my blog article](https://blog.marikabergman.com/creating-a-terraform-custom-provider-terraform-cloud-project-beginner-bootcamp?showSharer=true)
+The full process of creating a custom provider is described in further detail in an article I wrote: [my blog article](https://blog.marikabergman.com/creating-a-terraform-custom-provider-terraform-cloud-project-beginner-bootcamp?showSharer=true)

 ## Resources